 At Perception Point, our cloud-native platform has been designed to operate seamlessly within the modern organization’s diverse environment, preventing the most advanced threats from reaching the end-user remediating threats and updating defensive algorithms across all protected systems.
 In other words, identified vulnerabilities are plugged and patches uploaded for all Perception Point customers, allowing security teams to stay ahead of the increasingly dynamic threat landscape.

 For more information, download the full report here: The Rise of Cyber Threats Against Email, Browsers and Emerging Cloud-based Channels

-Don’t miss our upcoming webinar with Osterman Research’s Senior Analyst, Michael Sampson, and Perception Point’s VP Corporate Development & Strategy, Michael Calev.
-They will discuss the effects of the changing threat landscape and what organizations must do to bolster security protections for their channels.
-Register here: Up in the Cloud, The New Threat Landscape: Email, Browsers & Cloud Channels
+Check out our recorded webinar with Osterman Research’s Senior Analyst, Michael Sampson, and Perception Point’s VP Corporate Development & Strategy, Michael Calev.
+They discuss the effects of the changing threat landscape and what organizations must do to bolster security protections for their channels.
+Access the webinar on demand here: Up in the Cloud, The New Threat Landscape: Email, Browsers & Cloud Channels

 Learn more about protecting your organization in our detailed guide to cyber security strategy.